 There have been so many findings from the Atocha and the Margarita over the decades that these sites have been worked, it is often hard to grasp the enormity of both the project, the amount and level of effort expended, as well as the richness and scope of the collections and the concomitant studies that have been undertaken.
 Of necessity, it must be understood that the primary focus of our "Stated Objectives" of the project were, are and will remain the orders of the Federal Admiralty Courts which govern our activities and to whom we are ultimately answerable to.
 All of the various studies, resultant reports, books and other documentations have been done as adjuncts to the primary court order, or primary objective of the investigative efforts.
 (Please see extensive bibliography and timeline of the project for further detail).
-While not specifically required by the Federal Court Order, the efforts and results of the decades long work of Motivation and its predecessor companies have resulted in a substantial and substantive body of work.
+While not specifically required by the Federal Court Order, the efforts and results of the decades long work of Motivation and its predecessor companies have resulted in a substantive body of work.
+It is obvious the Fisher family operations have passion, dedication and a thirst to continue diligently to make their best efforts to pursue and preserve the history and artifacts associated with these sites.